htl-anichstrasse/sokka/README.md

 git clone https://github.com/htl-anichstrasse/sokka.git
 ```

-You can now make changes to the Docker container names, `VIRTUAL_HOST`, `NGINX_HOST` & `LETSENCRYPT_HOST` settings.
-If you wish, you can also modify module configurations to include your logo for example.
+Change the Docker container names, `VIRTUAL_HOST`, `NGINX_HOST` & `LETSENCRYPT_HOST` settings for all containers to use the domain name you want Sokka to use.
 Once you're ready, simply run the start script with the build flag.
+It is currently not possible to change the Sokka brand via configuration.
+You may however fork this repository and replace Sokka logos with your corporate logo.

 ```
 ./start.sh build